November 20, 2025

 The actual questions within each section will differ across slots to prevent any potential issues with exam integrity.
 This means candidates will encounter different sets of questions for VARC, DILR, and QA in each slot.

-4. Normalization
+4. Normalisation

-5. Sectional Order and Timing
+5. Sectional Order and Timings

 The order of the sections and the time allotted for each section remain the same across all slots.
 Candidates will have a specific time limit for each section, and they cannot switch between sections during the exam.